 Interestingly, it is striking once again to note that the upsurge in enrolment during the post 2000s is a typical reflection of admitted students into the LLB programme.
 In particular, the admission into the LLB programme jumped quickly from 252 to 360 between 2000 and 2001; an increase of 40%.
 Accordingly, total enrolment into the undergraduate programme also climbed considerably by 79% during the same period.
-The enrolment trend, however, recorded a sudden drop 2002 although it was quickly reversed in 2003, in which it grew by 16% following the introduction of BBA programme.
+The enrolment trend, however, recorded a sudden drop in 2002 although it was quickly reversed in 2003, during which it grew by 16% following the introduction of BBA programme.

-The year 2005 saw the sharpest increase in undergraduate enrolment following the introduction of two programmes: BA (Tourism) and B.Ed (Special Education).
+The year 2005 saw the sharpest increase in undergraduate enrolment following the introduction of two programmes namely, BA (Tourism) and B.Ed (Special Education).
 Specifically, total enrolment peaked up remarkably from 1920 to 2692 during the years 2004 and 2005; an increase of about 40%.
-Thereafter, in the year 2006, it went up slightly by 28% despite the introduction of three programmes, viz: BSc (ICT), BA (Social Works) and BA (Sociology).
+Thereafter, in the year 2006, it went up slightly by 28% despite the introduction of three programmes, viz: BSc (ICT), BA (Social Work) and BA (Sociology).
 It then increased by 68%; from 3467 to 5668 between 2006 and 2007 before plummeting precipitously to 2565 during the 2007/08 academic year; the lowest ever enrolment to be recorded during the 2000s.
+Between 2008/09 and 2010/11 the enrolments have been increasing and decreasing with the largest in 2010/11.

-A number of reasons could be advanced to account for lower enrolment during the academic year 2007/08.
+A number of reasons could be advanced to account for the lower enrolment during the academic year 2007/08.
 First, multiple admission process was introduced for the first time in the calendar year 2007.
 Hitherto, admission process was carried out once in January.
 This implies that the depth and breadth of enrolment catchment's pool for 2007/08 academic year was not only shallow but also it was narrowed by students who got admission in January 2007.
 The second reason could be connected to the rivalries from other universities which offer degree programmes in 3 years, whereas the OUT programmes take a little bit longer to complete.